wrule/tulip-wasm-old/README.md

 # tulip-wasm
-tulip-wasm is a WebAssembly ported version of tulipindicators, so it has extremely high performance while supporting browsers and Nodejs environments, and provides the ability to combine indicators and calculate them, as well as a friendly API.
+tulip-wasm is a WebAssembly ported version of [tulip indicators](https://tulipindicators.org/), so it has extremely high performance while supporting browsers and Nodejs environments, and provides the ability to combine indicators and calculate them, as well as a friendly API.
 ## installation

 ```console